-If the Initial Study shows that there is substantial evidence that any aspect of the project, either individually or cumulatively, may cause a significant effect on the environment, regardless of whether the overall effect of the project is adverse or beneficial, the Community Director shall either prepare a Draft EIR or use a previously certified EIR which adequately analyzes the project.
+If the Initial Study shows that there is substantial evidence that any aspect of the project, either individually or cumulatively, may cause a significant effect on the environment, regardless of whether the overall effect of the project is adverse or beneficial, the Community Director shall either have prepared a Draft EIR or use a previously certified EIR which adequately analyzes the project.

 Applicant's Responsibilities.
 The applicant shall submit all information determined by the Community Development Director to be necessary for the preparation of the EIR.
-In addition, when consultant assistance is required the applicant shall be responsible for all costs as provided under Sections E and F, below.
+In addition, when consultant assistance is required, the applicant shall be responsible for all costs as provided under Sections E and F, below.

-Consultant Assistance.
-If consultant assistance is required in the preparation of a Draft EIR, the procedures contained in Section E, below, shall be followed.
+Consultant Assistance/Legal Counsel.
+If consultant assistance or legal counsel is required in the preparation of a Draft EIR, the procedures contained in Section E, below, shall be followed.